 Prep Time 5 minutes

-This Spanish Frittata is loaded with zucchini, onion, garlic, black beans, quinoa, a little cheese and of course eggs.
-This is an easy breakfast frittata that you whole family will love!
+This Spanish Frittata recipe is loaded with zucchini, onion, garlic, black beans, quinoa, a little cheese and eggs.
+If you're looking for a healthy breakfast recipe to make, this Mexican zucchini frittata is one that your whole family will love!

 Ingredients